dhansel/ArduinoFDC/README.md

 If the "verify" parameter is *false* then no verification is done.
 The function may still return *false* if the proper sector location on disk can not be found before writing.

-The function returns *true* if writing succeeded and *false* if it failed.
+The function returns 0 if writing succeeded.
+Otherwise an error code is returned (see Troubleshooting section below)

 **IMPORTANT:** The sector data to be written must be in buffer[1..512] (**NOT** buffer[0..511])